ancorgs/alp-system-management/containers.md

 - We will need to build, distribute and maintain the containers (in addition to the RPM packages)
-- It's a question whether all management tasks can be done from a container, maybe for some tasks we might need a dedicates service or special support in the host system
+- It's a question whether all management tasks can be done from a container, maybe for some tasks we might need a dedicated service or special support in the host system

 ## New Problems

 There are also some completely new problems, specific to the containers environment.

-In the current SLE we might be pretty sure that in e.g. in SLE-15-SP3 you use the SLE-15-SP3 YaST to manage the system.
+In the current SLE we might be pretty sure that for example in SLE-15-SP3 you use the SLE-15-SP3 YaST to manage the system.
 So the YaST expectations about the system (like file locations, file formats, package names, etc...) match the managed system.